 As a program of Bellefaire JCB, JBBBS benefits from the vast prevention and education services that the agency provides through its licensed counselors and social workers.
 Each match is supported by a professional therapist who helps the pair develop their relationship and reap many life-learning and long-time benefits.

 “When I was 22 a friend convinced me to become a Big Sister with Bellefaire JCB.
 Pow!
 I never expected that my Little would become one of my strongest sources of energy.
 The past four years have been such a meaningful experience for both of us.
 Hannah helps me see the world clearly and I help support her dreams.”

 There are many reasons why a child would benefit from having a Big Sister or Brother.
 Maybe you have a new baby or another child at home with special needs that is preoccupying your time.
 You might be a single parent looking for a role model for your child.
 Or maybe your child has emotional, behavioral or a learning challenges and would benefit from having an adult mentor help him or her learn to process these differences or talk about his or her daily experiences.
 No matter what the situation, a Big is a valuable role model who can support your parenting role by helping with homework, offering solutions to a problem, or just be there to listen.

 There is no cost to you.

-To start the process, send us an email.
-A case manager will call to set up a time to meet with you and your child.
+To start the process, fill out this application.
+A case manager will then call to set up a time to meet with you and your child.
 This will be an informal interview for us to get to know you and your needs, and for you and your child to ask questions about the program.
-The following application will need to be filled out as well.

 We match Bigs with Littles based on common interests and what we believe is best for your child.
 A match might be made quickly if the right Big is on the waiting list or your child may be placed on a waiting list until we find the best match.
 We work diligently to recruit and train Bigs all the time.